CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/templating.md

 dependencies must be added as dependencies to the maven `pom.xml` file:

 {{< note title="" class="info" >}}
-  The [Camunda BOM](/get-started/apache-maven/) only contains the officially supported freemarker template engine.
+  The [Operaton BOM](/get-started/apache-maven/) only contains the officially supported freemarker template engine.
   For the community-driven template engines, please check the Maven coordinates below.
 {{< /note >}}

 ```xml